alfZone/graphic/README.md

 This software was written by António Lira Fernandes (alf@esmonserrate.org) on its leasure time.

 9 - Contribute
-If you want to contribute to the development of FILE, please contact alf@esmonserrate.org.
+If you want to contribute to the development of class, please contact alf@esmonserrate.org.